PsyUma/PirateNFTClub/index.md

 We will be posting regular project updates on this site soon.

 ## Coming soon:
--DAPP for our NFTS
+- DAPP for our NFTS: an app for minting PirateNFTClub NFTs.
--Metaverse Game: Need pirateNFTClub NFTs to play
+- Metaverse Game: Need pirateNFTClub NFTs to play.
+Game architecture will be released soon.

 ## Why should you buy our NFTs
 - Our NFTs are not just collectibles, they can be used in the P2E game we will be launching